 — Secretary Alex Azar (@SecAzar) May 20, 2019

-Just as the meeting opened, The Associated Press reported that WHO documents showed the agency spent nearly $192 million on travel expenses last year, which was 4 percent less than in 2017, but still rife with apparent excessive practices and agency rule-breaking.
+Just as the meeting opened, The Associated Press reported that WHO documents showed the agency spent nearly US$192 million on travel expenses last year, which was 4 percent less than in 2017, but still rife with apparent excessive practices and agency rule-breaking.

 Asked about WHO’s travel expenses, U.S. Health and Human Services Secretary Alex Azar said the United States did not have specific concerns but was “supportive” of Tedros’ reform efforts.